CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_rules.md

 - The listener characterisation (e.g. audiogram) to allow personalisation.
 - The target gains.
-- The stereo music input signals to the headphones or hearing aid.
+- The stereo music input signals to the hearing aid.

 ## 4. Computational restrictions